Lescudjack Hill Fort

-The hill fort was formally handed over to public use on the 21st of December 2007 as part of the Montol Festival.
+The hill fort was formally handed over to public use on 21 December 2007 as part of the Montol Festival.

 The fort's name might originate from the Cornish words lan (enclosure) and scosek (shielded)- shielded enclosure or, more likely, "nans" (valley) and "cosek" (wooded); but compare: "lesky" (to burn), "cunnys" (fuel) and "ack" (a place where found) for "LESKInnick" terrace which is just below on the west side of the hill; therefore that could mean a "beacon place".